-For comparison with MODIS AOD data, a similar procedure was employed as for OMI NO_2 vertical tropospheric columns, only using grid points for which satellite data were available and which were cloud-free also in the model.
+For comparison with MODIS AOD data, a similar procedure was employed as for OMI NO2 vertical tropospheric columns, only using grid points for which satellite data were available and which were cloud-free also in the model.
 The whole vertical column in the model was used in the calculation of aerosol optical depth with the method described in Vogel et al. (2009).
 All aerosol categories (internally and externally mixed Aitken and accumulation modes, soot, mineral dust and sea salt modes) contribute to calculated AOD.
 Then, the median was calculated over the whole simulation period.
 We chose the median instead of the mean to be more robust against outliers.
 Figure 7 presents the results.
-Furthermore, as for the comparison with OMI NO_2 VTCs, aggregated biases have been calculated and can be found in Table 2.
+Furthermore, as for the comparison with OMI NO2 VTCs, aggregated biases have been calculated and can be found in Table 2.

 For all AERONET stations in the model domain, timelines of AOD at 550 nm were calculated from model output and compared against measured values.
-AERONET data were interpolated (if no direct measurement at 550 nm was available) linearly in ables Figures log-log space.
-In case MODIS data was available also this information was added to the plots.
-The results for the summer 2006 period are shown in Fig. 8, plots for the remaining seasons can be found in the Supplement, and Table 2 shows the mean biases for these comparisons.
+AERONET data were interpolated (if no direct measurement at 550 nm was available) linearly in log-log space.
+In case MODIS data were available also this information was added to the plots.
+The results for selected stations are shown in Fig. 8, plots for the remaining stations can be found in the Supplement, and Table 2 shows the mean biases for these comparisons.

 The comparison against these two independent sets of AOD measurements leaves a mixed picture: compared with MODIS, the model shows consistently lower values than derived from the satellite.
 We can capture regions with continuously high AOD values like the Po valley (northern Italy) or Saharan dust events like e.g. in the summer 2006 period over the western Mediterranean Sea.
 The magnitude of the dust event is underestimated, which might be explained by the fact that modelled "dust" is only created within the region of the model domain which covers only a small part of the Sahara.
-Contribution of sea salt to AOD is visible over the Atlantic ocean, but the absolute values are much lower than MODIS derived values, except for winter 2006.
-Some very polluted regions in south-eastern Europe are captured in location and magnitude (e.g. in Northern Croatia/Southern Hungary), while several other "hot-spots" visible from the satellite (e.g. Eastern UK coast) are missed.